simtex-dev/engine/README.md

   -m MARGIN, --margin MARGIN
                         Margin size to be used.
   -e ENCODING, --encoding ENCODING
-                        Use a different encoding for document.
+                        Use a different encoding for the document.
   -i INPUT, --input INPUT
                         File to be converted into LaTeX.
   -T TITLE, --title TITLE